XingxingHuang/Machine_Learning_Practices/project-Competition-User_Profile_Raw_Search_Terms/readme.md

 ### Future improvement
 * Use Doc2Vec instead of word2vec

 We use the everage of word vectors to represent one users search term.
 It ignores the informations of the sequence of words.
 Doc2Vec provide a better semantic representation for the whole sentences/paragraphs/documents.

+* Transfer learning

-* Use other trained model instead of fit myself
+We can use other trained model instead of fit myself.
 After I read the transfer learning, I am thinking why should I train the word2vec myself.
 There are many studies to fit model with larger documentations and could help a lot.
 One model is from google [word2vec](https://code.google.com/archive/p/word2vec/)

+* More feature engines

-* Make more data cleaning to get better features in the step of wordcut, choose stop words.
+Make more data cleaning to get better features in the step of wordcut, choose stop words.
 Some of the words are meaningless and won't help to build user profile.
 I can builder a better list of stop words.
 Now I only tried to search the meaning of search terms, there are other features can be extracted manually.
 When I campare the length, I found high educated people could use more space in there seach terms.
 This has not been included in my current version.

 * Use XGBoost or Neural Network models.

+Even use part of the data to feed into my training model, I can also get pretty good results.
+This shows that my model could be too simple and doesn't use all the informations.
+I can use a much more complexity  model to improve the results.
+One way is to build more traditional models into my stack model.
+The other way is to use more general models like XGBoost and Neural Network models.

 * Use Topic Model like LDA